project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

     :language: python
     :lines: 213,241-245

-Next we must define the filename of the spinnaker application kernel (i.e. the APLX file) used for each vertex.
+Next we must also define the filename of the spinnaker application kernel (i.e. the APLX file) used for each vertex.

 .. literalinclude:: circuit_simulator.py
     :language: python